 On the other hand, B-25s often flew at lower altitudes, making them vulnerable to anti-aircraft fire.
 Uncle Pete was a gunner.
-He never talked about it, but he was shot at.
+He never talked about it, but he had been shot at.

 Frank and John passed through North Africa on their way to the invasion of Italy, and, Pete probably did too, since France was occupied and Spain remained neutral.
 Before I left for Morocco in 1976, I spent Christmas Eve with my relatives at the house of Uncle Bill and Aunt Mary.
-Until it became too much for them, Bill and Mary would host a party, which during which seven fishes would be served, a southern Italian regional custom.
+Until it became too much for them, Bill and Mary would host a party, during which seven fishes would be served, a southern Italian regional custom.
 People would gather at their house for drinks and Christmas cookies, and the few who were religious would cross Military Road at midnight to attend mass at the Prince of Peace church.
 Often there was a poker game, because many of the relatives loved cards, but most of all everyone just enjoyed eating and talking and being with family and friends.
 After midnight, people ate and presents were unwrapped and little by little the guests departed.

 I remember talking with my Uncle Frank.
 He had been impressed by the modern design of buildings in Oran, and didn’t remember North Africa as poor or backward.
 However, the interaction of military forces with local people was limited.
 I remember reading Carlton Coon’s recounting of his exploits as a member of the OSS, and thinking to myself that North Africans were simply not part of the narrative, except for some Rifians with whom Coon dealt.
 In much French and English literature, North Africans appear much in the same way as they do in Camus’ novels, shadows in the background.
 It is much the way blacks are treated in prewar literature.

 Americans celebrate Armistice Day as Veterans Day, a day dedicated to all who have served in the nation’s many wars.
 My uncles and aunts are all gone today.
 All that remains are memories of them.
 Children of immigrants, they served their country bravely and with honor.